Configure-to-Order is a business process that allows customers to configure the features and options of products or services to their specific needs.

 What is Configure-to-Order?

-Configure-to-order is a business model allowing customers to configure their product and deliver it directly to them.
+Configure-to-order is a business model that allows customers to configure their product and deliver it directly to them.
 This business model differs from traditional manufacturing, which produces products in bulk and then sells them to retailers or distributors.

 With this, businesses make products only after being ordered by a customer, which helps reduce inventory costs.